-The Baikal Basin comprises three environmental impact zones:
+The Russian part of the Baikal Basin comprises three environmental impact zones:

-- The Central Ecological Zone: Lake Baikal and natural parks and reserves that are located around the lake - 2.
-The Buffer Environment Zone: Physical catchment area within Russia and Mongolia. - 3.
+- 4. The Central Ecological Zone: Lake Baikal and natural parks and reserves, which are located around the lake. - 5.
+The Buffer Environment Zone: Physical catchment area within Russia. - 6.
 The Zone of Atmospheric Impact: Area immediately outside the physical catchment area to the west and north-west of the lake.